jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - The jobs created to serve stadium patrons reflect the reallocation of spending from other local businesses; thus, they represent shifted employment, not net new jobs.
 - Most stadium jobs are part-time, seasonal, or tied to a limited number of event days.
-- Stadium building is expensive and requires many skilled and highly paid workers, but again this does not reflect a net gain in employment, rather it represents a shift from other construction projects.
+- Stadium construction is expensive and requires many skilled and highly paid workers, but again this does not reflect a net gain in employment, rather it represents a shift from other construction projects.
 - Commissioned economic impact reports often count all jobs connected to a project without subtracting jobs displaced elsewhere.

 A useful evaluation should separate temporary and permanent employment, report full-time-equivalent positions, and explain how many jobs are genuinely new to the region.